-- (1) 1Only those students will be admitted to module examinations who - 1. are enrolled in the programme, - 2. meet the requirements for admission to the particular module (see Annex), - 3. meet the requirements for admission to the module examination (see Annex) and who, - 4. in writing or any other form determined by the Examination Committee, have sent a request for admission to the module examination to the Examination Office by the deadline set by the Examination Committee.
+- (1) Only those students will be admitted to module examinations who - 1. have enrolled for the programme, - 2. meet the requirements for admission to the particular module (see Annex 1), - 3. meet the requirements for admission to the module examination (see Annex 1) and who. - 4. in writing or any other form determined by the Examination Committee, have sent a request for admission to the module examination to the Examination Office by the deadline set by the Examination Committee.

-2In cases where students fail to apply for admission to a module examination in accordance with No. 4, they will still be admitted to the forthcoming examinations in their chosen module if they meet the criteria specified in Nos.
+In cases where students fail to apply for admission to a module examination in accordance with No. 4, they will still be admitted to the forthcoming examinations in their chosen module if they meet the criteria specified in Nos.
 1 to 3.
-3Students may withdraw from a module by notifying the Examination Office by letter or email by the first Friday after the start of the module.
+Students may withdraw from a module by notifying the Examination Office by letter or email by the first Friday after the start of the module.

-- (2) 1Unless the documents required for admission as specified in Paragraph 1 have been submitted at an earlier stage, they must be enclosed with the request or submitted by the deadline set by the Examination Committee.
-2The Examination Office will ensure that students do not exceed the permitted number of retake examinations. - (3) 1If the module overview contained in the Annex to these regulations states that a module requires physical attendance, regular attendance of the required classes will be a requirement for admission to the module examination.
-2Regular attendance means that a student has been absent for no more than a third of the sessions in which physical attendance is required.
-3In the case of a longer absence due to circumstances beyond the student's control, the student may be admitted to the examination under certain conditions.
-4A satisfactory explanation for the absence must be provided to the responsible lecturer and, in the case of absence due to illness, a medical certificate must be submitted as stipulated in Section 16, Paragraph 2, Sentence 2.
-5The conditions will be determined by the lecturer responsible for teaching the course that was missed and must be reasonable and appropriate to document that the student caught up on the subject material missed.

-(4) 1The Examination Committee will decide whether the student should be admitted to the examination.
-2The Examination Committee may assign this task to the Examination Office.
-3In cases of doubt, the decision will rest with the Examination Committee.
+- (2) Unless the documents required for admission as specified in Paragraph 1 have been submitted at an earlier stage, they must be enclosed with the request or submitted by the deadline set by the Examination Committee.
+The Examination Office will ensure that students do not exceed the permitted number of retake examinations. - (3) If the module overview contained in the Annex to these regulations states that a module requires physical attendance, regular attendance of the required classes will be a requirement for admission to the module examination.
+Regular attendance means that a student has been absent for no more than a third of the sessions in which physical attendance is required.
+In the case of a longer absence due to circumstances beyond the student's control, the student may be admitted to the examination under certain conditions.
+A satisfactory explanation for the absence must be provided to the responsible lecturer and, in the case of absence due to illness, a medical certificate must be submitted as stipulated in Section 16, Paragraph 2, Sentence 2.
+The conditions will be determined by the lecturer responsible for teaching the course that was missed and must be reasonable and appropriate to document that the student caught up on the subject material missed. - (4) The Examination Committee will decide whether the student should be admitted to the examination.
+The Examination Committee may assign this task to the Examination Office.
+In cases of doubt, the decision will rest with the Examination Committee.